Sometimes when an artist releases a song, there’s something missing. You like the song, it has some good qualities, but it just isn’t all there.

 Unpopular opinion: the writer (me) is not a huge Paramore fan.
 Aside from a few songs, I could never really get into them.
 I also don’t care for Drake’s music.

 Even if I don’t like the band, I can admit that Hayley Williams has a nice voice.
-This version of Passionfruit, a song I didn’t know existed before watching the video, is light and chill.
+This version of “Passionfruit,” a song I didn’t know existed before watching the video, is light and chill.
 It’s a little sad given the timing of this recording and Hayley’s divorce from Chad Gilbert.
-You can hear it in her voice.
-The best performances are often the ones we feel, though.
+As unfortunate as it sounds, the best performances often come from a personal connection to the song.
+There’s no faking the connection here.

 6.)
 ‘Don’t Tell ‘Em’ – Lorde (Jeremih ft.
 YG cover)